sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

   20.773 ms (7 allocations: 879.11 KiB)
 ```

-In the above benchmark, you should expect even more difference when the data set has a group of heterogeneous columns.
+In the above benchmark, `byrow` should be even more performant when the data set has a group of heterogeneous columns.

 ## Optimised operations

-Generally, `byrow` is very efficient for any `fun` which returns a single value for each row, however, it is fine tuned for the following functions:
+Generally, `byrow` is efficient for any `fun` which returns a single value for each row, however, it is fine tuned for the following functions:

 * `all`
 * `any`